sbixl/bob.native.windows.basement/README.md

 ```

 As you can see it is now about 17 times faster which is much more practicable.
 If you have
-multiple work stations where you want to work you can share this binary archive between all
+multiple workstations you want to work on you can share this binary archive between all
 workstations or team members.
-So everyone can download the pre-build artifacts from there.
+So everyone can download the pre-build packages from there.
 As
 long es the recipes as well as the input of the recipes did not change bob will always download
-artifacts.
-If a recipe  or their input (e.g by changing a bob environment variable) has been
-changed bob will not find a suitable artefact in the binary archive and build the package from
+packages from there.
+If a recipe or their input has changed bob will not find a suitable artefact in the binary archive and build the concerned package(s) from scratch.
-scratch.

 In the directory tests there are a couple of recipes that build small test packages which use
 the basement layer.
 They act as smoke tests for this project.